Unlabeled sample compression schemes for oriented matroids: Preliminary definitions and first results

 Recall that the $\vc(\C)$ of a class $\C$ is the cardinality of the largest subset of $U$ shattered by $\C$.
 Translating to the language of $\{+,-\}$ vectors in an OM instead of subsets, it asks to find a subset $S$ of elements $U$ of maximal size, such that deleting all the elements in $U\backslash S$ from an OM $\M$, results in an OM that has the tope graph isomorphic to $Q_{|S|}$.
 As shown above, this equals the rank of $\M$. \end{proof}

-\textbf{Partial cubes:} Some of the results in this paper will extend to a bigger class than the tope graphs of OMs. \emph{Partial cubes} are graphs that can be isometrically embedded into hypercubes, with respect to the shortest path distance.
+\textbf{Partial cubes:} Some results in this paper will extend to a bigger class than the tope graphs of OMs. \emph{Partial cubes} are graphs that can be isometrically embedded into hypercubes, with respect to the shortest path distance.
 It is a well-known fact that the tope graphs of OMs are partial cubes, see \cite[Proposition 4.2.3]{bjvestwhzi-93}.
 For a partial cube $G$, the isometric embedding into a hypercube is unique up to an isomorphism of the hypercube \cite{Djo-73}, hence we shall consider partial cubes as embedded into $\{0,1\}^U$ and call the coordinates $U$ elements, as in the case of OMs.
 In fact, all the partial cubes considered in this paper have the embedding naturally defined (for example, inherited from the definition of OMs, in the case of the tope graphs).
 Since the vertex set of a partial cube $G$, embedded into $\{+,-\}^U$, can be seen as a set system or a concept class, we can define sample compression schemes for it, as well as talk about subsets of $U$ that are shattered by $G$.
 We will denote with $\overline{X}(G)$ the set of all the subsets of $U$, that are shattered by the vertices of $G$.
+As in the case of OMs, translating the language of subsets to the language of $\{+,-\}$ vectors, the definition of VC-dimension of a partial cube $G$ embedded into $\{+,-\}^U$ asks to find a subset $S$ of elements $U$ of maximal size, such that deleting all the elements in $U\backslash S$ in $G$, results in a partial cube isomorphic to a hypercube $Q_{|S|}$.